 Recent studies10,11,32 have demonstrated that epigenetic information imbedded in cfDNA has the potential for predicting tumor’s tissue-of-origin.
-Consistently, we found that tissue-of-origin derived methylation haplotypes were the most abundant fraction in cancer plasma (Supplementary Table 6 and Supplementary Table 7).
-Here we asked whether a MHL-based framework and a set of targets derived from whole genome data would allow us to predict tissue-of-origin with quantifiable sensitivity and specificity, which is crucial for future clinical applications.
+Consistently, we found that tissue-of-origin derived methylation haplotypes were the most abundant fraction in cancer plasma (Supplementary Table 6, 7).
+Here we asked whether a MHL-based framework and a set of targets derived from whole genome data would allow us to predict tissue-of-origin with quantifiable sensitivity and specificity.
 We compiled 43 WGBS and RRBS data sets for 10 human normal tissues that have high cancer incident rate, and identified a set of 2,880 tissue-specific MHBs as the candidates (Supplementary Table 11).
 We then used these tissue-specific MHBs or subsets to predict the tissue-of-origin for the cancer plasma samples.
-Although we found a large number of tissue-of-origin specific MHBs that have low MHL in normal plasma (Figure 5a), the multiclass prediction based on random forest yielded limited power, most likely due to the high diversity of the tissue classes (N=10).
+Although we found many tissue-of-origin specific MHBs that have low MHL in normal plasma (Figure 5a), the multiclass prediction based on random forest yielded limited power, most likely due to the large number of the tissue classes (N=10).
 We then adopted an alternative approach by counting the number of methylated (or high MHL) tissue-specific MHBs in the plasma samples and comparing with all other tissues, to infer the most probable tissue-of-origin.
-At the cutoff of minimal 10 tissue-specific MHL signals per tissue type, we observed an average 90% accuracy for mapping a data set from the primary tissue to its tissue type (Figure 5b).
-We then applied this method to the full set of plasma data from 59 cancer patients and 75 normal individuals, and achieved an average prediction accuracy of 82.8%, 88.5%, 91.2% for the plasma from colorectal cancer, lung cancer, and control plasma samples respectively with 5-fold cross-validation (Figure 5c, Supplementary Figure 10, Supplementary Table 12).
-For the incorrectly classified samples, we noticed that 4 out of 5 colorectal cancer plasma were from metastatic colorectal cancer patients while the fifth was in fact tubular adenoma.
+At the cutoff of minimal 10 tissue-specific MHL signals per tissue type, we observed an average of 90% accuracy for mapping a data set from the primary tissue to its tissue type (Figure 5b).
+We then applied this method to the full set of plasma data, and achieved an average prediction accuracy of 82.8%, 88.5%, 91.2% for the CCP, LCP, and NCP samples respectively with 5-fold cross-validation (Figure 5c, Supplementary Figure 10, Supplementary Table 12).
+For the incorrectly classified samples, we noticed that 4 out of 5 CCP were from metastatic colorectal cancer patients while the fifth was in fact tubular adenoma.
 In the case of lung cancer, one misclassified sample came from a patient with benign fibrous tissue.